miskibin/chess-stats/README.md

 ## Note

 In this project I use logger from my other package.
-You can check it [here](https://github.com/michalskibinski109/miskibin) if you want to use collored logs in your project.
+You can check it [here](https://github.com/michalskibinski109/easy_logs) if you want to use colored logs in your project.